 - Strabismic amblyopia— Visible misalignment (crossing) of one eye.

 - Crossed eyes

-- Be detected by a large difference in eyeglass prescription
+- Detected by a large difference in eyeglass prescription

 - Visual blockage such as a cataract, droopy eyelid, or corneal scarring

 - A droopy (the inability to fully-open) eyelid that blocks the pupil

 - Excessive squinting or closing of the eyes